deepin-community/flit/doc/cmdline.rst

    install all optional dependencies, or a comma-separated list of extras.
    Default depends on ``--deps``.

+.. option:: --only-deps

+   Install the dependencies of this package, but not the package itself.

+   This can be useful for e.g. building a container image, where your own code is copied or mounted into the container at a later stage.

+   .. versionadded:: 3.8

 .. option:: --user

    Do a user-local installation.
 This is the default if flit is not in a